Thames Barrier Park mural: call for proposals

 So what exactly are we looking for?

 The entrance to the iconic Thames Barrier Park can be tricky to locate.
-Currently the main way in is up a series of stairs or through a side pathway to the ‘Green Dock’, adjacent to 2 large concrete walls.
+Currently the main way in is up a series of stairs or through a side pathway to the ‘Green Dock’, adjacent to two large concrete walls.

 We’re looking for artists to engage with the local community and park-users to design and deliver a beautiful artwork on these walls, that will inspire, welcome and show people where this award-winning park is, only a few steps away.